jagregory/halgo/README.md

 > HAL is a simple format that gives a consistent and easy way to hyperlink between resources in your API.

-This library helps with serialising and deserialising structures containing embedded links to other resources.
+Halgo helps with generating HAL-compliant JSON from Go structs, and provides a Navigator for walking a HAL-compliant API.

 ## Install